cozytony/defi-risk-book/src/self-custody-layer.md

 If an attacker gains access, nobody can take it away from them.
 This means they can irreversibly transfer all of your assets to an address that only they control.

 ## What are the potential vulnerabilities

 ### How you can lose access to the assets in your wallet

-* Forget to back-up private key
+**Forget to back-up seed phrase**

-	- When you set up a new wallet, you'll be asked to back up your private keys.
-	- If you lose access to your wallet (e.g. forget metamask password, lose your hardware wallet), you'll be able to restore it by using your private keys.
-	- If you lose access to your wallet *and* your private keys, your funds are gone forever.
+When you set up a new wallet, you'll be asked to back up your seed phrase keys.
+If you lose access to your wallet (e.g. forget metamask password, lose your hardware wallet), you'll be able to restore it by using your seed phrase.
+And if you lose access to your wallet *and* your seed phrase, your funds are gone forever.

-* Lose your back-up private key
+**Lose your back-up seed phrase**

-	- When you back-up your private key, you need to make sure it's secure and recoverable
+When you back-up your seed phrase, you need to make sure it's secure and recoverable

-	- You can lose your funds by discarding, destroying, or forgetting your back-up
+You can lose your funds by discarding, destroying, or forgetting your back-up
-	- Discarding means you backed up your keys but threw the back-up away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his private keys)
+* Discarding means you backed up your keys but threw the back-up away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his seed phrase)
-	- Destroying means your back-up failed to survive the elements.
+* Destroying means your back-up failed to survive the elements.
 For example, a back-up written on paper being burned in a fire
-	- Forgetting means you backed up your keys but no longer know where the back-up is
+* Forgetting means you backed up your keys but no longer know where the back-up is

-* Die without sharing private key back-up
+**Die without sharing seed phrase back-up**

-	- Your funds can be lost if you die and don't prepare a way for your loved ones to recover your wallet
+Your funds can be lost if you die and don't prepare a way for your loved ones to recover your wallet

-What to do when you lose your private keys?
-If you still have access to your wallet, create a new wallet, make sure sure you back-up your private keys, and transfer all of your assets from your old wallet to your new wallet.
+**What to do when you lose your seed phrase?**

+If you still have access to your wallet, create a new wallet, make sure sure you back-up your seed phrase, and transfer all of your assets from your old wallet to your new wallet.

 ### How an attacker can gain access to your wallet

-* Reveal private key
+**Reveal seed phrase**

-	- Storing your private key encrypted on your device and opening an infected file that installs a virus that sends the encryptoed file to the hacker
+- Storing your seed phrase encrypted on your device and opening an infected file that installs a virus that sends the encryptoed file to the hacker
-	- Entering your private key into a fraudulent website
+- Entering your seed phrase into a fraudulent website
 - Revealing a recovery QR code (usually over video chat with fraudulent "support" call)
-	- Using an insecure private key generator that allows an attacker to brute force generate your private key (example: [profanity](https://halborn.com/explained-the-profanity-address-generator-hack-september-2022/))
+- Using an insecure seed phrase generator that allows an attacker to brute force generate your seed phrase (example: [profanity](https://halborn.com/explained-the-profanity-address-generator-hack-september-2022/))

-* Permit asset transfer
+**Permit asset transfer**

-	- Signing a fraudulent transaction that gives the attacker permission to transfer your assets (most commonly on a fraudulent site that pretends to be an official site offering an airdrop or mint or on a compromised official site)
+* Signing a fraudulent transaction that gives the attacker permission to transfer your assets (most commonly on a fraudulent site that pretends to be an official site offering an airdrop or mint or on a compromised official site)
-	- Approving a legitimate contract to transfer your funds that has a security vulnerability that allows an attacker to transfer your funds to their address
+* Approving a legitimate contract to transfer your funds that has a security vulnerability that allows an attacker to transfer your funds to their address

-* Hijacking destination address of transfer
+**Hijacking destination address of transfer**

-	- Adding a malicious browser extention that replaces your intended address with the attacker's address when you use the clipboard (e.g. 0x123 to 0xabc)
+* Adding a malicious browser extention that replaces your intended address with the attacker's address when you use the clipboard (e.g. 0x123 to 0xabc)

-* Physical attack ("wrench attack")
+**Physical attack ("wrench attack")**

-	- An attacker physically attacks or threatens you for access to your wallet
+* An attacker physically attacks or threatens you for access to your wallet

-What to do when you think an attacker has gained access to your wallet?
-If you revealed your private key, create a new wallet and transfer any remaining assets to the new wallet.
+**What to do when you think an attacker has gained access to your wallet?**

+If you revealed your seed phrase, create a new wallet and transfer any remaining assets to the new wallet.
 If you permitted asset transfers, visit revoke.cash to remove the permissions.

 ## What is the potential risk

-If you lose or compromise your private keys, you stand to lose all of the assets in your wallets.
+If you lose or compromise your seed phrase, you stand to lose all of the assets in your wallets.
 If you permit asset transfers, you stand to lose all of the asset type your permitted the transfer of.

 * seed phrase compromise: everything
 * fraudulent permit: the asset(s) you permit from that address